guadabsb15/summer_2021_report/docs/_sources/magloop.rst.txt

 The image on the left panel below shows that Ca, U & E yields a higher pressure evolution than before.
 However, despite lying below the initial value when reduced by a factor 2, Uv lies slightly above the initial value when reduced by a factor of 5.
 This factor causes the pressure to lie below the initial one when adjusting e.
 On the right panel above we once again see the further increase in pressure for Ca, U & E. Uv lies below the initial result at first, but lies above towards the end of the simulation. e is clearly below the initial pressure result, while d now lies slightly below the initial.

+With the reduction factor of 10, the E parameter adjustment yields a final normalized magnetic pressure value above 0.85.
+This is slightly higher than what Miniati & Martin achieved using N=32, while we use N=128.
+These are still below 0.91 which was achieved by Gardiner & Stone (2005).

 There were few noticeable changes in the evolution of the Loop for the parameters that increased the pressure over time.
 However, the parameter E affected the behaviour of the magnetic pressure Loop once it became small enough.
 Below, we show images of the Loop after t=0.2s and t=2s when E is reduced.
 We start with the plot where it was reduced by a factor of 2, shown below.